 - 3 ripe bananas, sliced and frozen

-- 2 tablespoons milk of your choice (dairy milk, almond milk, soy milk, coconut milk, etc)
+- 2 tablespoons milk of your choice, (almond milk, soy milk, coconut milk, bananamilk, etc)

-- 2 tablespoons greek cream cheese or light cream cheese
+- 2 tablespoons cream cheese (greek cream cheese, light cream cheese, or vegan cream cheese)

 - 1 cup strawberries, diced into large chunks